ubinexus/sonic-utilities/doc/Command-Reference.md

   ```

   - Parameters:
-    - seconds: Range from 1 to 9999
+    - seconds: Range from 1 to 9999 or 'disable'

 - Example:
   ```
   admin@sonic:~$ sudo config warm_restart teamsyncd_timer 3000
+  admin@sonic:~$ sudo config warm_restart teamsyncd_timer disable
   ```

 Go Back To [Beginning of the document](#) or [Beginning of this section](#warm-restart)